ACT Test Prep

 (as found on ACT website)

-Once you’ve decided on the ACT, the first step in your test plan is to decide when to take the test.
+Once you’ve decided on the ACT, the next step is to decide when to take the test.

-TO REGISTER for an ACT date, you first need to create an account on ACT.org
+TO REGISTER for an ACT date, you will need to create an account on ACT.org

-*Note that the ACT does not have test centers scheduled in California or New York for the July 2020 test date.
+*Note that the ACT has no test centers in New York for the July test date.

 |ACT Date||Registration Deadline||Late Registration Deadline|